Pharmacy guidelines and FAQ

 How will I find out if my drug coverage has been changed?

 If we remove drugs from our formulary, or add prior authorization, quantity limits and/or step therapy restrictions on a drug, we will send you a notice.
 Normally, we will let you know at least 60 days in advance.
 If a drug is suddenly recalled because it has been found to be unsafe we will remove the drug from the Drug List immediately.
 We will notify members taking the drug about the change as soon as possible.

 How do I find an in-network pharmacy in my area?

-You may look in your Provider and Pharmacy Directory, visit our check our online directory, or call customer service, whichever is easiest for you.
+You may look in your Provider and Pharmacy Directory, visit our online directory, or call customer service, whichever is easiest for you.
 You may also contact customer service to request a revised list of in-network pharmacies by dialing 503-574-8000 or 1-800-603-2340, seven days a week from 8 a.m. to 8 p.m.
-(Pacific Time).
-(TTY/TDD Users should call 711.)
+(Pacific time).
+(TTY users should call 711.)